Techgrounds-Cloud-9/cloud-9-jeenlearn/04-Security/SEC-08-Detection, response and analysis.md

  #### Question 1

 The RPO of the database is 24 hours.
-As its is backed up everyday, the threshold of dataloss acceptable by the company is 24 hours.
+As it is backed up everyday, the threshold of dataloss acceptable by the company is 24 hours.

  #### Question 2